 More recent titles include Chase, The Outcasts, and Ashes in the Snow.

+You can create up to 6 profiles in your Peacock account with the option to make each one a kid profile, which opens into a kid-friendly content hub.
 Kids programming includes family-friendly movies and TV shows.
 You’ll find classic and modern animations like Woody Woodpecker, Curious George and Baby Einstein.

 Live-action kids shows include reality programs like American Ninja Warrior Junior and Get Out of My Room.

 The News section provides on-demand clips from NBC’s various news networks.
 The Top Headlines section lets you get quick bites of recent news reports.
 You get on-demand access to popular news shows like Today, Morning Joe and Mad Money with Jim Cramer.
 You’ll also find E!
 News’ reports from the entertainment industry.

 The content you’ll find in the Sports section is another area that’s improved a lot since launch.
 Like other categories, you’ll find carousels of content, starting with Live & Upcoming broadcasts.
 Below that you’ll find Latest Events, Highlights & News conveniently separated by sport.

 After those, you’ll find Top Stories, Featured Channels, and live events for everything from soccer to horse racing to baseball.
 There are also content hubs for leagues and sports, such as MLB, USGA, Premier League and many more.